Common Plumbing Vent Problems and How to Fix Them

 Why is the Toilet Bubbling?

-If you have air bubbles that rise up through your toilet bowl (except when it flushes) or notice the water level rising and falling, you probably have a clogged or improperly vented toilet.
+If you have air bubbles that rise up through your toilet bowl (except when it flushes) or notice the water level rising and falling, you may have a clogged or partially blocked vent.
 This toilet bubbling problem is especially true when you have an appliance like a clothes washer nearby.
 Your drain plumbing line is gasping for air.

-Other explanations for toilet water levels rising and falling are that a waste pipe could be pitched incorrectly, which can make the water settle to a new level or there is a hairline crack in the porcelain in the trap that is causing a slow leak.
-But it’s usually the air vent that causes the water level to rise and fall.
+It’s usually the air vent that causes the water level to rise and fall.
+There could be other causes too, like a waste pipe that’s pitched incorrectly, which can make the water settle to a new level or there is a hairline crack in the porcelain in the trap that is causing a slow leak.